-Use Rockland Immunochemicals' MaxTagTM Histo Immunohistochemistry Kit for the detection of human polyclonal or monoclonal antibody bound to antigens within tissue immobilized on glass microscope slides.
+Use Rockland Immunochemicals' MaxTagTM Histo Immunohistochemistry Kit for the detection of goat polyclonal antibody bound to antigens within tissue immobilized on glass microscope slides.
 Detect these complexes by allowing the chromogenic substrate to form color at the reaction site and visualize using a light microscope.
 See "Additional Notes" for helpful tips.
 If you require additional assistance please call or e-mail our technical service representatives at 800-656-7625 or tech@rockland-inc.com.